 There is no centralized ESA registry nor registration process (no, that listing that appears in your search results is not required and is not a valid way to claim your animal is an ESA!).
 Vests, ID tags, etc. are not required for Emotional Support Animals, although they may be helpful if you are accessing air travel with your ESA.
 What may be needed is an assessment and letter from a qualified provider to ensure that an individual meets the criteria of having or being regarded as having a disability and a nexus is identified between the disability and the animals ability to help alleviate one or more of the individual's disability-related symptoms.

 What rights are given for Emotional Support Animals?

 Emotional Support Animals do not have specialized training and do not carry out tasks associated with daily living, and, therefore, they are not required nor permitted to accompany a person with a disability at all times.
 Per the Fair Housing Act, ESAs can be requested as a reasonable accommodation and permitted within the owner’s dwelling.
-Under the Air Carrier Access Act, airlines may permit certain ESAs (which meet the airline's requirements for age, type or size) to travel on an airplane, and only to certain locations.

 What Emotional Support Animal policies apply for an assessment or letter?